 By the University of Florida Health Center for Movement Disorders and Neurorestoration, August 1, 2014

-This 33-minute video begins with motor symptoms followed by non-motor symptoms.
-Pharmacological treatment is explained in some depth.
-Surgical (DBS) and adjunct treatments are addressed.
+This 33-minute video (part of a symposium) begins with motor symptoms followed by non-motor symptoms.
+Topics include pharmacological treatment, surgical (DBS) treatment, and adjunct treatments.
 Five myths are debunked.

 By Stanford University School of Medicine, Continuing Studies, July 15, 2010

 This 2-hour lecture by Stanford movement disorder specialist Helen Bronte-Stewart, MD, provides an overview of the neuro-motor functioning of the human body and how Parkinson’s disease develops, before explaining the evaluation process for deep brain stimulation, the surgical process, what to expect during post surgery/recovery, and programming of the device.